JamesBakerMM/TeachAndDraw/README.md

 ### Performance matters
 Students are famously poor.
 Many learners will be working on low-power, low-RAM and/or older computers.
 TeachAndDraw has been optimised for performance to support users on a wider range of hardware.

+### Code doesn’t have to rot
+TeachAndDraw has no dependencies and is written in raw JavaScript to facilitate this.

 ## Getting Started
 TeachAndDraw is still under development and isn’t ready to be used yet.